-- REASON FOR ISSUE: To revise Department of Veterans Affairs (VA) qualification standard for Audiologist, GS-0665, appointed under 38 U.S.C. § 7401(3), Appointments in Veterans Health Administration and 38 U.S.C. § 7405(a)(1)(B), Temporary full-time appointments, part-time appointments, and withoutcompensation appointments. - 2.
-SUMMARY OF CONTENTS/MAJOR CHANGES: This qualification standard revises the Audiologist occupation under VA's title 38 hybrid excepted service employment system according to the authority established under P.L.
-111-163, Caregivers and Veterans Omnibus Health Services Act of 2010.
-VA Secretary has authority under 38 U.S.C. § 7402 to prescribe qualifications for occupations identified in or established under 38 U.S.C. § 7401(3), Appointments in Veterans Health Administration and 38 U.S.C. § 7405(a)(1)(B), Temporary full-time appointments, part-time appointments, and without-compensation appointments.
+- REASON FOR ISSUE: To revise the Department of Veterans Affairs (VA) qualification standard for Audiologist, GS-0665, appointed under the authority of 38 U.S.C. § 7401(3), Appointments in Veterans Health Administration and 38 U.S.C. § 7405(a)(1)(B), Temporary full-time appointments, part-time appointments, and without-compensation appointments. - 2.
+SUMMARY OF CONTENTS/MAJOR CHANGES: This handbook contains mandatory procedures on staffing.
+The pages in this handbook replace the revised pages of the Audiologist Qualification Standard in VA Handbook 5005, Appendix G29.
+Authority is given to the Secretary of VA under 38 U.S.C. § 7402, Qualifications of appointees, to prescribe qualifications for occupations identified in or established under 38 U.S.C. § 7401(3), Appointments in Veterans Health Administration and 38 U.S.C. § 7405(a)(1)(B), Temporary full-time appointments, part-time appointments, and without-compensation appointments.
 The revised standard is effective on the date of this publication.
-This qualification standard is maintained on the Office of the Chief Human Capital Officer website and Office of the Chief Human Capital Officer (OCHCO) (va.gov).
-Changes includes adding one accrediting body for the educational program in the basic requirements and updates to the assignment descriptions for lead and supervisory positions in paragraph 6. - 3.
-RESPONSIBLE OFFICE: Office of Human Resources and Administration/ Operations, Security, and Preparedness (HRA/OSP) (006), Office of the Chief Human Capital Officer (OCHCO) (05), Recruitment and Placement Policy Service (059). - 4.
-RELATED DIRECTIVES: VA Directive 5005, Staffing, April 15, 2002. - 5.
-RELATED HANDBOOK: VA Handbook 5005, Staffing, Part II, Appendix G17. - 6.
+This revised qualification standard will be incorporated into the electronic version of VA Handbook 5005 that is maintained on the Office of the Chief Human Capital Officer website and VA Publications website.
+Significant change includes adding one accrediting body for the educational program. - 3.
+RESPONSIBLE OFFICE: Office of Human Resources and Administration/ Operations, Security and Preparedness (HRA/OSP) (006), Office of the Chief Human Capital Officer (OCHCO) (05), Recruitment and Placement Policy Service (059). - 4.
+RELATED DIRECTIVE: VA Directive 5005, Staffing. - 5.
 RESCISSION: None.